adarshnair01/hugo_blog/content/post/munnar.md

 menu = "main"
 +++

 Despite the decrease in international travel during these unprecedented times, many people are still afflicted with wanderlust, dreaming of their next unique destination.
-Whether you’re in the middle of booking your next trip or simply toying with the idea for now, we’ve got a few tips for things to do in the beautiful hill-station of Munnar, Kerala, India.
+Whether you’re in the middle of booking your next trip or simply toying with the idea for now, I’ve got a few tips for things to do in the beautiful hill-station of Munnar, Kerala, India.
 It may just convince you to buy a plane ticket.

 Before we dive into the wonderful experience of Munnar, let us dive into its location.